-The USDA reports 30 to 40% of food in the food supply goes to waste, and consumers play a big role in that.
+Did you know that 30 to 40% of food in the food supply goes to waste, and consumers play a big role in that.

 When was the last time you had to clear out your fridge from spoiled food?

-You aren’t alone if that tends to be a weekly occurrence as you run out of time to prepare meals for you and your family.
+You aren’t alone if that tends to be a weekly occurrence as you run out of time to prepare meals for yourself and your family.
 Yet, that is a habit you can curb by finding the benefits of meal planning.
 This process means you use the food you buy and gives you more time in your day-to-day.

 Not convinced yet?
 Continue reading for five health benefits of meal planning and why you should start today.

 Long days at work often mean you carry over the stress from your office to the home space right around dinner time.
 Rather than relaxing into food prep, you may find a lot of anxiety about having to cook.

 Meal planning means you can reduce the stress of needing to cook as you only need to warm up and do some simple tasks at dinnertime!

 You and your family will thank you for the easy, nutritious meal that appears before them at dinner without a hangry chef.
 It’s a plus that you will always have an answer to the ever-present ‘what’s for dinner’ question with a monthly meal plan at the ready.

 Do you know how much you spend eating out?
 That number can be overwhelmingly high for many because it’s easy to order overcooking food after a long day.